happyOBO/rummikub_solver/README.md

 ## Rummicube Solver

 I like the RummiCube board game.
 I have a strong desire to win.
-I wondered if it was a losing game because the cards I received in the RummiCube game were not good or if I lost because I was not good enough.
+After losing a series of Rummikub games, I thought.
+Was I unlucky enough to win with the tiles I got? or Is it because I'm not good enough?
+This program proposes a solution of all the tiles I can register.
+If you use this and lose, you're unlucky.

 ## How to play